ARM-software/psa-api/doc/crypto/api/ops/encap.rst

     .. return::
         A sufficient output buffer size for the specified key type and size.
 An implementation can return either ``0`` or a correct size for a key type and size that it recognizes, but does not support.
 If the parameters are not valid, the return value is unspecified.

-    If the size of the output buffer is at least this large, it is guaranteed that `psa_encapsulate_key()` will not fail due to an insufficient buffer size.
+    If the size of the output buffer is at least this large, it is guaranteed that `psa_encapsulate()` will not fail due to an insufficient buffer size.
 The actual size of the output might be smaller in any given call.

     See also `PSA_ENCAPSULATION_OUTPUT_MAX_SIZE`.